 "Meal, Ready to Eat."

 "Wrong!
 Meal, Rejected by the Enemy."
-When Sergeant Wright hauled himself into the truck bed, I said "Corporal Barnes, let's get rolling."
+When Sergeant Wright seated himself in the truck bed, I said "Corporal Barnes, let's get rolling."

 "What in hell's going on?
-Pull over."
+Pull over and stop."
 I told Corporal Barnes when I saw him repeatedly release the steering whenever he was shocked.

 Barnes complied, applied the parking brake, and turned on the safety flashers.

 "Damn!
-This is ridiculous."
+What in hell's happening!"
 I exclaimed when I was shocked through my leather glove by a vicious electric arc.

-The fog invaded the truck cab through every vent, crack, and crevice.
-The rapid staccato of static arcing became louder, almost deafening.
-The last thing I remember was everyone shouting and complaining about the increasingly violent shocks when I slumped against the truck door.
+Fog invaded the truck cab through every vent, crack, and crevice.
+The rapid staccato of static arcing became louder, deafening.
+The last thing I remember was everyone shouting and cursing about the increasingly violent shocks when I slumped against the truck door.